Macross-Software/core/ClassLibraries/Macross.Json.Extensions/README.md

 is a .NET Standard 2.0+ library for augmenting what is provided out of the box by the System.Text.Json & System.Net.Http APIs.

-Hopefully by .NET 6 this library will no longer be needed.

 For a list of changes see: [CHANGELOG](./CHANGELOG.md)

 ## Enumerations